 Calling hours will be Sunday from 4 PM to 7 PM at the Jones Funeral Home, 1503 Union St.,(at McClellans St.), Schenectady.
 A Mass of Christian burial will be Monday July 29th at 10 AM at St. Kateri Parish, 1803 Union St., Niskayuna.
 Interment with Military honors will follow at Most Holy Redeemer Cemetery, Niskayuna.

 In lieu of flowers, the family requests that a donation be made in Bob’s name to the Bethesda House, in Schenectady, NY.

-To plant a tree in memory of Robert Christoffel, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Robert Christoffel, please visit our Tree Store